FranciscoKloganB/appwrite-database-migration-tool/README.md

 - [x] Run codegen implementation from a consuming project;
 - [ ] Run the setup implementation against live Appwrite databases from a consuming project;
-- [ ] Run the run migration sequence implementation against live Appwrite databases from a consuming project;
+- [ ] Run the Migrations Run Sequence implementation against live Appwrite databases from a consuming project;
 - [ ] Create one down sequence flow
 - [ ] Run the one down sequence flow against live Appwrite databases from consuming proeject;
 - [ ] Add integration tests with mocked Appwrite responses using MSW;